ihalseide/loo/README.md

 For programmers used to other languages, this makes it so you don't have to think about the different ways Lua approaches things and potentially make more mistakes.

-Also, shouldn't adding 1 or subtracting 1 from a variable be easy for a *scripting* language?
-This is why increment and decrement statements have been added.
-Note that these operations are statements and not expressions (which is a break with how C does it).